Chazorino/intro-to-programmability/intro_to_git.md

 ### Cloning a Repository
 When you want to work with someone else's code, you first have to get it on your machine.
 We do this with the git clone command.
-Please clone this repository with the command _git clone_ https://github.com/Chazorino/intro-to-programmability.git

 Note: Please don't do it more than once.
 Having multiple copies of the code samples on your computer can cause confusion as to which one you are working with.